What could global turmoil mean for Africa in 2025? – DW – 01/03/2025

 What could global turmoil mean for Africa in 2025?January 3, 2025

-As 2025 dawns, African nations look out onto an uncertain global political landscape.
-Russia's grinding war in Ukraine still has no end in sight, the United States is about to swear in an unpredictable leader in Donald Trump, and the European Union's two biggest economies and perennial trading partners with African countries — France and Germany — are in political turmoil.
+As 2025 dawns, African nations are looking out onto an uncertain global political landscape.
+Russia's grinding war in Ukraine still has no end in sight, the United States is about to swear in an unpredictable leader in Donald Trump and the European Union's two biggest economies and perennial trading partners with African countries — France and Germany — are in political turmoil.

 "We are often on the back foot whether it's coming from the West or the East.
-We are often at the mercy of the ways in which other economic giants deal with us," said South African sociologist and political analyst Tessa Dooms.
+We are often at the mercy of the ways in which other economic giants deal with us," said Tessa Dooms, a South African sociologist and political analyst.

 Economic turbulence through trade tariffs?